7 minutes read

 Change is coming - we just don’t know exactly what that will look like

 The reality is that much of the above is conjecture and we do not know how this revolution in working practices will impact firms and their insurers.
-However, it is a safe bet to contend that the years of a predicable accountants claims landscape are coming to an end but that change won’t be straightforward or linear.
+However, it is a safe bet to contend that the years of a predictable accountants claims landscape are coming to an end but that change won’t be straightforward or linear.
 On the whole, it's our view that Gen AI will ultimately be a positive thing for the accountants PII market but that does not mean there won’t be a few bumps along the way.
 Understanding and adaption will be key for both firms and their insurers.

 Our content explained